Marketers love discovering new communication and distribution channels to reach their customers. And that’s cool.

 This might not seem like a lot, but in the long run, it could be.

 Let’s say that 100 of your potential customers leave without completing their checkout per month.
 Each of them has about $100 worth of your products in their virtual cart when exiting your ecommerce.
 When you manage to save 6 out of the 100 clients, and they complete the sale, that’s an additional $600 on your account every month.

-Here are the top 10 major email marketing statistics for 2022:
+Here are the top 10 major email marketing statistics:

 - An average email open rate for marketing emails is 18%.